nikita-pandey4456/Zopsmart_task/README.md

 ### How to start the project?

 To run this code in visual studio code you have to write "go run main.go" the server will automatically start.
-Since I have also done the unit testing ,to run this write "go test main_test.go".
+Since I have also done the unit testing ,to test this write "go test main_test.go".
 Postman collection for trying out apis is present in Postman_collection.json file.